TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

 differentiates it with respect to the output scores.
 We have the ability to choose which hidden layer we do our computations on.

-Let's check what layers the network consists of:
+Let’s check what layers the network consists of:

 .. code:: ipython3